, deffered’s

 Hearing Senate Agriculture and Natural Resources on Tuesday 2/12/26 at 10 am.
 Hearing was continued from Tuesday till Thursday, as the vote on the motion to kill the bill was 3 to 3, so it went nowhere, Brandon Wipf was absent and could break the tie.
 Duhamel, Voight and Piske voted with us.
 Voight allegedly voted with us because he wanted delay until Wipf could attend.
 Nelson, Marty and Davis voted against us.

 The senators voted to kill the bill (Move to the 41st day).
-They did not put the amendment up for a vote, they did not attempt a resolution.
+They did not put the amendment up for a vote, they did not attempt to put Pischke’s amendment to a resolution .
 They said they would send a letter to the SDGFP Commission, saying they wanted more focus on children during the NPBP.
-Kirschenmann (GFP) promised the Commission would discuss the Nest Predator Bounty program at their March meeting.
+It was alleged that Kirschenmann (GFP staff) promised the Commission would discuss the Nest Predator Bounty program at their March meeting (3/5/26).
 At least some legislators thought the Commissions would make changes in March or soon after.
-This may be a delusion, as the Commission approved by Resolution the NPBP for 4 years in Jan 2023. .
+This may be a delusion, as the SDGFP Commission approved by Resolution the NPBP for 4 years in Jan 2023 and would have to revoke an existing resolution, with the bounty program for 2026 starting on March 1st.. .

 =====================